ed-o-saurus/PLHaskell/README.md

 ## Maximum Memory

 By default, the maximum memory that can be used by the Haskell runtime system is 128 MB.
 This can be changed by setting the `plhaskell.max_memory` variable in the `postgresql.conf` file.
+Setting the value to zero disables the limit.

 ## GHC Version